 K and I recently bought an investment property to house hack.
 This is the 1st post of a new series on strategy and tactics for how to house hack in an expensive market, using our own example as a case study.
+Check out all the posts in this series:

 Until recently, my wife and I searched for a house to buy for a long time.